reservoird/icd/README.md

     // Set up and configure stdin ingester
 }

-func Ingest(queue Queue, doneChan <-chan struct{}, wg *sync.WaitGroup) {
-    // long running function with reads from stdin and adds the
-    // result to the Queue.
+// long running function with reads from stdin and adds the result to the Queue. func Ingest(queue Queue, doneChan <-chan struct{}, wg *sync.WaitGroup) {
-    //
     // first line of the function must be wg.Done() as reservoird waits for all threads to stop
     // before exiting.
     //
+    // reads from stdin writes to queue
+    //
     // non-blocking listen on doneChan each loop to see if reservoird is shutting down gracefully
+    // NOTE: only senders should close the queue
     //
     // non-blocking send on stats channel each loop provides ingester statistics information }